Metrics of Positive Ricci Curvature on Simply-Connected Manifolds of Dimension $6k$: Introduction and Main Results

 This article is organized as follows.
 In Section \ref{S:PREL} we recall core metrics and establish basic results on the topology of certain linear sphere bundle.
 We proceed in Section \ref{S:PLUMBINGS} by considering plumbing graphs and the topology of the resulting manifolds.
 Finally, in Section \ref{S:6-MFDS} we consider applications in dimension $6k$.
 Here we introduce the concept of algebraic plumbing graphs and give the proof of Theorem \ref{T:ALG_PL_GR_CORE1} in Subsection \ref{SS:ALG_PLUMBING}.
 In Subsection \ref{SS:RED_GRAPHS} we consider reduced forms for algebraic plumbing graphs and give applications in Subsection \ref{SS:ALG_PLUMBING_APPLICATIONS}.
 In Appendix \ref{A:GRAPHS} we recall basic facts about the adjacency and incidence matrix of a directed graph needed in Section \ref{S:PLUMBINGS}.

-\begin{ack} This article is based on the authors Ph.D.\ thesis written at the Karlsruhe Institute of Technology (KIT).
+\begin{ack} This article is based on the author's Ph.D.\ thesis written at the Karlsruhe Institute of Technology (KIT).
 The author would like to thank his supervisors Wilderich Tuschmann and Fernando Galaz-García for their support.
-The author would also like to thank them and Anand Dessai for helpful comments on an earlier version of this article and Manuel Krannich for helpful conversations on the homotopy groups of the orthogonal group. \end{ack}
+The author would also like to thank them and Anand Dessai for helpful comments on an earlier version of this article and Manuel Krannich for helpful conversations on the homotopy groups of the orthogonal group.
+Finally, the author would like to thank the anonymous referee for their insightful comments. \end{ack}